 I then called Sean Smith’s wife, Heather, who lived in the Netherlands with the couple’s two young children, and expressed my condolences for the loss of her husband.
 It was an enormous shock.
 He and Heather had made plans to go on vacation after his tour.
 Like Chris Stevens, Sean Smith was committed to America’s engagement around the world and proud to serve.
 In the aftermath of the attack in Benghazi, Heather also expressed her belief that her husband wouldn’t have wanted America to pull back from the world or live in fear.

 That was an important sentiment to remember on September 12.
 Overnight, protests against the offensive internet video had continued to spread from Egypt across the Middle East.
 About two hundred angry Moroccans gathered outside our consulate in Casablanca.
-In Tunisia po- lice had to use tear gas to disperse a crowd outside the U.S. Embassy.
+In Tunisia police had to use tear gas to disperse a crowd outside the U.S. Embassy.
 In Sudan, Mauritania, and Egypt similar demonstrations were taking place outside American outposts.
 After what had happened in Benghazi the day before, everyone was on edge, and we treated each incident as if it might quickly spiral out of control.

 I convened another videoconference with the exhausted but deter- mined team still in Tripoli.
 They had done extraordinary work over the previous twenty-four hours, and I wanted to thank them personally and let them know that though they were thousands of miles from home, they were not alone.